ind9/kiji-mvn-resolver/README.md

 # kiji-mvn-resolver

 Maven Repository for kiji related artifacts which are long dead now.
+To view all the versions and artifacts that we expose via this repo, please visit https://ind9.github.io/kiji-mvn-resolver/index.

 ## SBT Settings
 ```sbt